KristoR/big_data_management_2023/00_HDFS/README.md

 Go to command line / terminal and run in a folder of your liking:
 `git clone https://github.com/big-data-europe/docker-hadoop`

-Replace the Docker compose file with the one in this repo.
+Replace the Docker compose file in `docker-hadoop` folder with the one in this repo.
+This will add additional datanodes and a Docker volume for mounting text files to the namenode.

 Then, when in the new docker-hadoop folder, start the Docker services:
 `docker compose up -d`